particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 * Select your code to add the library to
 * Click **Add to This App**

 Now for the hardware.
-Press the OLED screen into the breadboard, then connect the pins according to this diagram.
+Press the OLED screen into the breadboard, making sure the pins go in separate rows (i.e. 24-30), not all in the same row.
+Then connect the pins according to this diagram:

 ![Fritzing diagram - how to hook up the Particle Photon to the Maker Kit LED screen](/assets/images/nextbus-fritzing.png)